Herb Remington: Becoming a professional musician

 After high school, he visited California in 1943 looking for a job.
-The Hawaiian music jobs he sought were filled, but he found an opening playing Western swing in a 12-piece orchestra, singer Ray Whitley’s band, the "Rhythm Wranglers".
+The Hawaiian music jobs he sought were filled, but he found an opening playing Western swing in a 12-piece orchestra, singer Ray Whitley’s band, the Rhythm Wranglers.
 He then received his World War II draft notice for military service.

-When he was discharged from the Army in 1946, the 20 year-old Remington, playing a double neck Rickenbacker, auditioned for a steel guitar job in a band being formed by Bob Wills' brother, Luke Wills.
+When he was discharged from the Army in 1946, the 20-year-old Remington, playing a double neck Rickenbacker, auditioned for a steel guitar job in a band being formed by Bob Wills's brother, Luke Wills.
 The audition was in a Hollywood hotel room crammed with musicians and Bob Wills was conducting it.
 Wills was impressed by Remington's skill to the point that he dismissed his current steel player and hired Remington on the spot for his own band.
-Remington said, "He took a chance on me not knowing if I would develop at all".
+Remington said, "He took a chance on me not knowing if I would develop at all."
 Soon Remington was playing at venues like Santa Monica's Aragon Ballroom for 5,000 people.
 After his time with Bob Wills, Remington played in the Hank Penny band and recorded "Remington's Ride" in 1949.

 Leo Fender was a musical instrument maker who kept a careful eye on the most prominent musicians of the day, seeking their input in field-testing his new designs.
 He wanted famous players to play his instruments as an endorsement to help his fledgling business.
-Many musicians who attended Wills' dances were keen observers the band's musical gear.
-“When we got back from a tour”, Remington said, ”Leo’s desk would be just piled with orders from these people who would see our equipment.”
-Whenever the Bob Wills band returned to Los Angeles, Mr. Fender would take up all the amplifiers and supply the band with new models.
+Many musicians who attended Wills's dances were keen observers the band's musical gear.
+"When we got back from a tour," Remington said, "Leo's desk would be just piled with orders from these people who would see our equipment."
+Whenever the Bob Wills band returned to Los Angeles, Fender would take up all the amplifiers and supply the band with new models.
 Fender began building steel guitars, and gave Remington every new model he made thereafter without taking the old ones back, a process that continued until Fender's death.

 Later life

 In the 1950s, Remington left Hank Penny, married and settled in Houston, Texas.
-He worked with Merle Haggard providing Bob Wills tributes, and later toured and recorded as the "Playboys II", a band made up of alumni of Wills' original "Texas Playboys".
-Remington recorded regularly after 1972 with the "River Road Boys".
+He worked with Merle Haggard providing Bob Wills tributes, and later toured and recorded as the Playboys II, a band made up of alumni of Wills's original Texas Playboys.
+Remington recorded regularly after 1972 with the River Road Boys.
 In 1986 he manufactured a line of non-pedal steel guitars bearing his name, featuring his own modifications to the Fender Stringmasters.
-Based in Houston, he spent years performing Hawaiian music with his wife, Melba, in a Polynesian revue that toured the U.S. and had a residency in Las Vegas.
+Based in Houston, he spent years performing Hawaiian music with his wife, Melba, in a Polynesian revue that toured the country and had a residency in Las Vegas.
 He was inducted into the International Steel Guitar Hall of Fame in 1979.
 His wife died in 2015; they had been married for 63 years.
 Remington died on October 27, 2018.